sdneon/node/doc/api/http.md

 -->

 * `options` {Object} Options containing connection details.
-Check [`net.createConnection()`][] for the format of the options
+Check [`net.createConnection()`][] for the format of the options.
+For custom agents, this object is passed to the custom `createConnection` function.
-* `callback` {Function} Callback function that receives the created socket
+* `callback` {Function} (Optional, primarily for custom agents) A function to be called by a custom `createConnection` implementation when the socket is created, especially for asynchronous operations.
+  * `err` {Error | null} An error object if socket creation failed.
-* Returns: {stream.Duplex}
+  * `socket` {stream.Duplex} The created socket.
+* Returns: {stream.Duplex} The created socket.
+This is returned by the default implementation or by a custom synchronous `createConnection` implementation.
+  If a custom `createConnection` uses the `callback` for asynchronous operation, this return value might not be the primary way to obtain the socket.

 Produces a socket/stream to be used for HTTP requests.

+By default, this function behaves identically to [`net.createConnection()`][], synchronously returning the created socket.
+The optional `callback` parameter in the signature is **not** used by this default implementation.

-By default, this function is the same as [`net.createConnection()`][].
-However, custom agents may override this method in case greater flexibility is desired.
+However, custom agents may override this method to provide greater flexibility, for example, to create sockets asynchronously.
+When overriding `createConnection`:

-A socket/stream can be supplied in one of two ways: by returning the socket/stream from this function, or by passing the socket/stream to `callback`.

-This method is guaranteed to return an instance of the {net.Socket} class, a subclass of {stream.Duplex}, unless the user specifies a socket type other than {net.Socket}.
+1. **Synchronous socket creation**: The overriding method can return the socket/stream directly.
+2. **Asynchronous socket creation**: The overriding method can accept the `callback` and pass the created socket/stream to it (e.g., `callback(null, newSocket)`).
+   If an error occurs during socket creation, it should be passed as the first argument to the `callback` (e.g., `callback(err)`).

-`callback` has a signature of `(err, stream)`.
+The agent will call the provided `createConnection` function with `options` and this internal `callback`.
+The `callback` provided by the agent has a signature of `(err, stream)`.

 ### `agent.keepSocketAlive(socket)`